Model Names

 Yashica Auto

 So far, only found with focusing scales in metres and believed to be a domestic Japanese market model.
-Yet the very earliest example has the ® mark!
+Yet the two very earliest examples have the ® mark!
 Perhaps some were destined for Europe?
 None of the others have the mark (all fit into the period that trade marks were in use).

 Yashica Mat-LM